patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.3 =
-* Bugfix: Remove buggy Statify Analyst user role
+Removes the buggy Statify Analyst user role and renames the plugin to *Statify – Extended Evaluation*.

 = 2.2 =
-* Little enhancements (style, message if there is nothing to display) and support for WordPress 4.7
+Little enhancements (style, message if there is nothing to display) and support for WordPress 4.7.